len0w0/DogeOS/README.md

 # How to download

-Get the the latest version of "DogeOS.exe"
+Get the the latest version of "DogeOS.exe" from the releases section

 and run it